University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 Biography

 Begoña Clavel Arroitia is a senior lecturer in the English and German Department at the Universitat de València and a member of the Institut Interuniversitari de Llengües Modernes Aplicades (IULMA).
 Before that, she was a secondary school teacher.
 She teaches English as a foreign language and second language acquisition at undergraduate and post-graduate level.
 She has carried out research on authenticity in language course books and negotiation of meaning (NoM) in classroom discourse.
 Recently she has analysed NoM in telecollaboration exchanges in secondary schools and looked into lexical density, diversity and sophisticated in a telecollaborative exchange at the tertiary level.
 She has taken part in several regional, national and European Projects.
 In the last decade, she has participated in the TILA and TeCoLa projects.
-From 2022 to 2025 she will be participating in the European Erasmus+ E-LIVE project.
+From 2022 to 2024 she has participated in the European Erasmus+ E-LIVE project (https://sites.google.com/view/eliveproject).

 FERNANDEZ-CAPARROS TURINA, ANA